TYPO3-Documentation/t3docs-tools/README.rst

 The config.yml file is used to filter out some repositories that are not yet archived but should not be maintained any longer.

+The bashScripts/config.sh file configures the local folder of the cloned repositories, which is generated-data/repos/ by default.
+The settings can be overridden with a custom bashScripts/config.local.sh file.

 Usage: PHP
 ==========